ITA-Solar/solo-spice-ql/README.md

 - check for windows with binned data, including Intensity windows

 ## For Developers
-This repository includes a pre-commit git hook, that updates the first line of each modified file with the current date and time.
-The first line has this format:
+This repository includes a pre-commit git hook, that updates a specific line of each modified file with the current date and time.
+The line with this format will be edited:
 ```
-; Id: 24.02.2020_13:22:02 \
+; $Id: 24.02.2020 20:37 CET $
 ```
-If the file you modified, does not contain this line yet, please add (i.e. prepend) it.
+If the file you modified, does not contain this line yet, please add it, preferably append it to the procedure description at the beginning of the file.

 To make git aware of this hook, run this command after cloning the repository:
 ```